pokt-network/pocket-network-protocol/utility/README.md

 ### 1.2 Protocol Actors

-This is achieved by defining a Utilitarian economy that proportionally incentivizes or penalizes the corresponding infrastructure providers based on their quality of the service.
+Pocket Network enables a Utilitarian economy that proportionally incentivizes or penalizes the corresponding infrastructure providers based on their quality of the service.
 It is composed of the following actors:

-- Registered **Applications** that purchase Web3 access over a function of volume and time
+- Staked **Applications** that purchase Web3 access over a function of volume and time
-- Registered **Servicers** that provide Web3 access
+- Staked **Servicers** that earn rewards for providing Web3 access over a function of volume and quality
 - Elected **Fishermen** who grade and enforce the quality of the Web3 access provided by **Servicers**
-- Registered **Gateways** that can be optionally used by **Applications** through trust delegation
+- Staked **Validators** responsible for maintaining safety & liveness of the replicated state machine
-- Registered **Validators** responsible for maintaining safety & liveness of the replicated state machine
+- Registered **Gateways** that can be optionally leveraged by **Applications** through delegated trust

 ```mermaid
 flowchart TD